kazuryyx/EnkaNetworkAPI/README.md

 This is an API wrapper for https://enka.network in Java.
 <br> Currently, we only have the option to use this API for JS, TS, PY hence why I made this :)

+# This page is outdated.
+Please refer to http://enka-docs.kazury.me.

 ## Table of Contents
 - [Requirements](https://github.com/kazuryyx/EnkaNetworkAPI/tree/main#requirements)
 - [Installation](https://github.com/kazuryyx/EnkaNetworkAPI/tree/main#installation)